BillRaymond/agile-in-action-minima/_posts/2023-01-17-an-introduction-to-scrum-predictive-vs-adaptive-systems.md

 **Bill Raymond:** And then just to make sure that we're all on track and that we're all making sure that we're closing out issues and keeping things going, we have a SCRUM master to support that.

-**Bill Raymond:** This has been a great conversation, I really appreciate it.
-And this is again, part one of the conversation.
-We're going to get into how you actually implement this in the next conversation.

-**Bill Raymond:** But before we wrap up, Nader, is there some way that people can reach you?

-**Nader K Rad:** Yeah, sure.
-But before that, I think I should mention something else.
-Do we have time?
-Two minutes?

-**Bill Raymond:** Sure.

-**Nader K Rad:** All right.
-So, because you said that many of your audience are project managers.
-There's something important here.
-As we talked about in a SCRUM, we have only the developers, the product owner and the SCRUM master and we don't have a project manager.
+As we talked about in a SCRUM, we have only the developers, the product owner and the SCRUM master and we don't have a

+###

+**Nader K Rad:** project manager.

 **Nader K Rad:** And what happens here, doesn't mean that we don't have project management, it means that there's no single person who's responsible for project management.
 But the project management's responsibilities are distributed among those three roles.
 And a SCRUM doesn't want to have a project manager.
 But that's only SCRUM, that's not agile.
 And many people mistake it.

 **Nader K Rad:** When people think that when you are agile, you should not have a project manager, which is absolutely wrong.
 That's because the only thing people know about that agile is SCRUM.
 There is nothing wrong with having a project manager in an agile method.
-And for example, DSDM has a project manager, xFi didn't have any problem with project managers.

-There are different methods and for people who are interested, I really recommend learning about more than one of them.
+And for example, DSDM has a project manager, There are different methods and for people who are interested, I really recommend learning about more than one of them.

-**Bill Raymond:** Yeah, that makes sense.
+**Bill Raymond:** that makes sense.
 I think that's really important, you know, the roles and the purpose of the roles sometimes change dramatically, depending on the type of work that you're doing, but it does not say, well, this is some new way of doing things, so therefore your role is now obsolete.
 That doesn't happen in this agile space.

 **Bill Raymond:** However, the what you do, the actions that you take, the expectations that are on you, could change quite a bit.